About the Partnership

 In 1998 the Danone Group and the Convention on Wetlands signed the first partnership agreement between a global environmental convention and a private company.
 Within the framework of this agreement the Danone Group established the Danone-Evian Fund for Water and the Danone Fund for Nature to support the Convention’s work to raise awareness and promote the sustainable use and management of wetlands as a source of water.

-• the World Wetlands Day global awareness campaign;
+- Since 1998, World Wetlands Day, a global awareness campaign;

-• the “Evian Special Prize”, a cash prize of US $10,000 awarded to three recipients of the Ramsar Wetland Conservation Awards in recognition of their efforts for the wise use and conservation of wetlands; and
+- Since 1999, the “Evian Special Prize”, a cash prize of US $10,000 awarded to three recipients of the Ramsar Wetland Conservation Awards in recognition of their efforts for the wise use and conservation of wetlands.